 Dacarbazine exerts its anti-cancer affect by a process called alkylation.
 Alkylation damages the DNA of cells, which prevents them from dividing, and causes them to die.
 Since cancer cells, in general, divide faster and with less error correcting than healthy cells, cancer cells are more sensitive to this damage.

-Dacarbazine is given through intravenous (into a vein) infusion, over a period of 30-60 minutes.
-The dosage and schedule is determined by the person's size, type of cancer, and mode of administration.
-It can be given alone or with other drugs.
+Dacarbazine is given through intravenous (IV, into a vein) infusion, over a period of 30-60 minutes.
+The dosage and schedule is determined by the person's size, type of cancer, and treatment regimen.
+It can be given alone or with other medications.

 Even when carefully and correctly administered by trained personnel, this drug may cause feeling of burning and pain.
-Also there is a risk that this drug may leak out of the vein at the injection site, resulting in a localized skin irritation.
+There is a risk that this medication may leak out of the vein at the injection site, resulting in a localized skin irritation.
 If the area of injection becomes red, swollen, or painful at anytime during or after the infusion, notify your doctor or nurse immediately.
 Do not apply anything to the site unless instructed by your doctor or nurse.

 Tips to preventing infection: